agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-03-integration-testing/README.md

 This setup is stable and straightforward, but the inner loop is not very efficient.
 Debugging a remote process is possible but adds complexity.

-For faster debugging one approach could be is to run connectors code in debug mode within IDE.
+For faster debugging one approach could be to run connectors code in debug mode within IDE.
 But to test any recent local code fix within docker, as a pre-step connectors jar needs to be rebuild with `./gradlew samples:04.0-file-transfer:consumer:build` and `./gradlew samples:04.0-file-transfer:provider:build` and then on next run docker-compose will pick up them.

 ### Class Loader with Gradle Classpath